-Oh, you might think real estate is all about numbers and expediency, but it is really about people management and persuading people to do what you want.
+Real estate is a people business.
+While you may think real estate is all about numbers and expediency, it is really about people management and persuading people to do what you want.
 If you overlook the people factor, you could be headed for disappointment.

-- To make a seller receptive to your offer, make the seller feel a connection to you.
+To make a seller receptive to your offer, make the seller feel a connection to you.
 Showcase your vulnerability and sincerity in a letter.
 Make the seller feel as though you are the perfect buyer.
-Come right out and say it.
-Don't be shy.
-Don't hold back and don't be afraid to explain your feelings and thoughts.
+Consider including the following details to help make a strong connection:

 - A little history about your previous homes and how that relates to this home.

 - Your occupation, education, and struggles to get to where you are in life.

 - List the specific reasons why you fell in love with this home.

 - Explain why you deserve to live in this home and how you will care for it.

 Write a Clean and Positive Offer

 This is more difficult than it sounds.
 Sometimes in the excitement of writing an offer, buyers don't read the offer for clarity.
 Ask your agent to double-check the offer as well.